jenxuexp/advent2022/README.md

 ### Day 2 blog
 Well, I had to create a dictionary.
 And then I had to make another dictionary.
 And then I made yet another dictionary.
 I used to get a little salty about how much brent marin used nested defaultdicts, but now I realize (yet again) that brent knows what he's doing.
 Defaultdicts are amazing, although probably not necessary in this case.
 It saved me from copy pasting 12 new lines.

+### Day 3 blog
+So I read about this ord magic from day 2 and I'm glad I did.
+Then star 2 was being difficult because I forgot how popping from a list actually worked.
+Feeling the rust.